NVP12345/6111-Project-3/README.txt

     The program starts off by checking that min_support and min_confidence provided is a decimal value lying between 0-1 as mentioned.
     The calculateApriori function is mainly where the basic Apriori Algorithm is implemented.
     Every line from the INTEGRATED-DATASET file is read and using the hash map individual items and their counts are calculated.
 Large Itemsets of size 1 are then generated using the min_support condition and added to the frequentItemSetList.
+As long as our frequentItemSetList is not empty, we continue to generate new candidates.
+The algorithm then generates the next level Ck+1 of candidate item sets using the Lk.
+For every transaction t in the database, count for candidates present in that transaction is increased.
+Keep the candidates having support above the threshold while others are pruned.
+    For finally generating the rules after the frequentItemset have been obtained, we make use of findPossibleRules function that makes use of union of lefthandSide itemset and righthandSide itemset where one item is towards righthand side and others are to the left.
+Such further permutations on the left help to generate a variety of rules.
+The worthy association rules are then the ones having a certain confidence higher than the threshold.

 f) java -cp "AprioriFinder.jar:lib/*" AprioriFinder INTEGRATED-DATASET.csv .17 .6

     This dataset can be used to determine correlations between grade, ethnicity, and scores.
 Since the scores are scaled according to grade, the grades alone should not be a significant factor in the outcome of the grades; this is supported by the data since no rules have a left hand side of "grade=7" or "grade=8".
 However, ethnicity has a strong correlation to grades, as indicated by the output of the following rules:

         [category=Black] ==> [meanscore=<675] (Conf: 93.75%, Supp: 23.4375%)
         [category=Hispanic] ==> [meanscore=<675] (Conf: 92.1875%, Supp: 23.046875%)
         [category=Asian] ==> [meanscore=675+] (Conf: 84.375%, Supp: 21.09375%)
         [category=White] ==> [meanscore=675+] (Conf: 68.75%, Supp: 17.1875%)

    As these rules show, according to the data Black and Hispanic test takers score under 675 over 90% of the time, while Asian and White test takers score above 675 an overwhelming majority of the time.